-"....Each case depends on its own facts and a close similarity between one case and another is not enough because even a single significant detail may alter the entire aspect in deciding such cases.
-One should avoid temptation to decide cases by matching the colour of one case against the colour of another .......".
+"Each case depends on its own facts and a close similarity between one case and another is not enough because even a single significant detail may alter the entire aspect in deciding such cases.
+One should avoid temptation to decide cases by matching the colour of one case against the colour of another".

-Therefore, it needs to be reiferated that each one of the above citation has different set of facts, pertaining to manufacturing of goods of different sub-headings, following different Notifications, choosing different beneficial schemes and changing thereof in between a given financial year, thereby leading to different question of law.
+Therefore, it needs to be reiterated that each one of the above citation has different set of facts, pertaining to manufacturing of goods of different subheadings, following different Notifications, choosing different beneficial schemes and changing thereof in between a given financial year, thereby leading to different question of law.

-8.10 Government further notes that following case laws lend support to the view that rebate is to be allowed on the duty paid on exported goods at effective rate prescribed in the notification and the excess paid amount as duty from the cenval credit is to be refunded in the cenval credit account.
+- 8.10 Government further notes that following case laws lend support to the view that rebate is to be allowed of the duty paid on exported goods at effective rate prescribed in the notification and the excess paid amount as duty from the cenvat credit is to be refunded in the cenvat credit account. - 8.10.1 Hon'ble Supreme Court has held in the case of CCE vs. Parle Exports 1988 (38) ELT 741 (SC) that when a notification is issued in accordance with power conferred by statute, it has statutory force and validity and therefore

-8.10.1 Hon'ble Supreme Court has held in the case of CCE vs. Parle Exports 1988 (38) EET 741 (SC) that when a notification is issued in accordance with power conferred by statute, it has statutory force and validity and therefore exemption under notification is, as if it were contained in the Act itself.
-Apex Court has clearly observed that any exemption notification specifying effective rate has to be complied with.
-In this regard, Hon'ble CESTAT Ahmedabad Bench in its judgement in the case of trahindra Chemicals vs. CCE Ahmedabad 2007 (208) EET 505 (T. Ahd.), while relying on above said Apex Court judgement has held that exemption notification has to be construed as if this rate was prescribed by statute and when the legislature has decided to exempt certain goods by notification, the exemption cannot be negated by an assessee by opting for payment of duty.
+Court has clearly observed that any exemption notification specifying effective rate has to be complied with.
+In this regard, Hon'ble CESTAT Ahmedabad Bench in its judgement in the case of Mahindra Chemicals vs. CCE Ahmedabad 2007 (208) ELT 505 (T. Ahd.), while relying on above said Apex Court judgement has held that exemption notification has to be construed as if this rate was prescribed by statute and when the legislature has decided to exempt certain goods by notification, the exemption cannot be negated by an assessee by opting for payment of duty.

-9. In view of position explained in foregoing paras, Government finds that there is no merit in the contentions of applicants that they are eligible to claim rebate of duty paid @10% i.e. General Tariff Rate of Duty ignoring the effective rate of duty @ 4% or 5% in terms of exemption notification No. 4/06-CE dated 1.03.06 as amended.
-As such Government is of considered view that rebate is admissible only to the extent of duty paid at the effective rate of duty i.e. 4% or 5% in terms of Notification No. 4/06-CE dated 1.03.06 as amended, as applicable on the relevant date on the transaction value of exported goods determined under section 4 of Central Excise Act, 1944.

-10. Government notes that the amount paid in excess of duty payable on one's own volition cannot be retained by Government and it has to be returned to manufacturer/applicant in the manner in which it was paid.
-Accordingly, such excess paid amount/duty which is required to be returned to the applicants, has already been allowed by the original authority.
+- 8.10.2 Government also notes that identical issue in case of the same applicant has been decided vide Revision Order No. 278-309/14-Cx. dated 29-08-2014 and ratio of the said revision order is squarely applicable to this case. - 9.
+In view of position explained in foregoing paras, Government finds that there is no merit in the contentions of applicants that they are eligible to claim rebate of duty paid @10% i.e. General Tariff Rate of Duty ignoring the effective rate of duty @ 0%/4% or 5%.
+As such, Government is of considered view that lower authorities are legally right in holding that rebate is admissible only to the extent of duty paid at the effective rate of duty i.e. 0%/4% or 5% in terms of Notification No. 4/06-CE dated 1.03.06 as amended, as applicable on the relevant date on the transaction value of exported goods determined under section 4 of Central Excise Act, 1944.
+Hence the Order- in- Appeal are upheld to that extent. - 10.
+Government notes that the amount paid in excess of duty payable (@ 4% 0r 5% in terms Notification No. 4/06 dated 1.03.06 as amended) on one's own volition cannot be retained by Government and it has to be returned to applicant in the manner in which it was paid.
+Accordingly, such excess paid amount/duty which is required to be returned to the applicants, has already been allowed by the original / appellate authority.
 Hon'ble High Court of Punjab & Haryana at Chandigarh vide order dated 11.9.2008 in CWP Nos.2235 & 3358 of 2007, in the case of M/s.
 Nahar Industrial Enterprises Ltd. Vs. UOI reported as 2009 (235) ELT-22 (P&H) has also decided as under:-